Neural Networks as Fuzzy Logic Engines

 Fuzzy Logic systems are industrially useful in easily-written but highly perfected control systems.
 Trains in Japan, high-end high-speed elevators, accelerate so undetectably smoothly, even the water in an aquarium doesn't slop to the side.
 They are amazing; and when you really need perfect and continuous control, you use Fuzzy Logic.

 It turns out that Japanese engineers are not put off by the implicit threat to one's masculinity carried by the word "Fuzzy".
 But in America, what He-Manly-man could ever work on, could ever be proud of, anything Fuzzy?
 It is too much to bear!
 But in a post-machismo age, we might also consider getting over it.
-So please, just consider Fuzzy to be foreign technical terminology.
+Perhaps we might consider Fuzzy to be foreign technical terminology.
 Transcribing into Azerbaijani, where Zadeh grew up, let's read it as "Fazi" Logic.
+Or as I suggested above, use the same acronym, FL, but the replacement name, "Fractional-truth Logic".

 Fuzzy Logic is the foundation for specifically logical reasoning, not just under uncertainty, with ranges of truth, but under constrained surviveability or acceptability, with ranges of tolerance (as Zadeh's Berkeley friend, Hugh Ching has taught me).
 In solving a problem with a desired outcome, specifying a range of tolerance as well as fuzzy combinations of ranges of inputs, gives reliable results, and is also the responsible mode of reasoning.
 Consider, for example, the fuzzy logic assertion: